Spain in the Eurovision Song Contest 2007: Background

-The Spanish national broadcaster, Televisión Española (TVE), broadcasts the event within Spain and organises the selection process for the nation's entry.
-TVE confirmed their intentions to participate at the 2007 Eurovision Song Contest on 20 October 2006.
+After a restructuring that led to the incorporation of TVE into the current Radiotelevisión Española (RTVE) corporation on 1 January 2007, it was the latter who participated in the 2007 contest.
+As part of its duties as participating broadcaster, RTVE organised the selection of its entry in the Eurovision Song Contest and broadcast the event in the country.
+RTVE confirmed its intentions to participate at the 2007 contest on 20 October 2006.
 In 2006, TVE selected both the artist and song that would compete at the Eurovision Song Contest via an internal selection.
-For their 2007 entry, the broadcaster announced on 2 November 2007 that it would organise a national final featuring a competition among several artists and songs.
+For its 2007 entry, RTVE announced on 2 November 2007 that it would organise a national final featuring a competition among several artists and songs.